andre-maree/DurableUniqueIdGenerator/README.md

     "GenerateIdsKey": "yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy" // used to authorize -> get new ids

 The key must be passed in the auth header as a bearer token.

+It is recommended to also use function keys and the app system master key to add further security, and also to implement token based security using Azure AD.